{{ post.title }}

 {{ post.excerpt }}

-You can find our past perfect simple lesson content (VS 6.1 – Past-Perfect-Simple-1 and VS6.2 – Past-Perfect-Simple-2) in the Verbs Simple category on our Teacher tab.
+Reminder: with an Off2Class account, you can find our past perfect simple lesson content (VS 6.1 – Past-Perfect-Simple-1 and VS6.2 – Past-Perfect-Simple-2) in the Verbs Simple category on our Teacher tab.
 If you haven’t yet set up your account, be sure to get set up on our Home page.
 Here’s a short summary of what you can expect to find:

-We begin by outlining the main use of of the past perfect simple for an event in the past that occurred before an another event in the past, by using a series of timeline examples:
+We begin by outlining the main use of the past perfect simple for an event in the past that occurred before another event in the past, by using a series of timeline examples:

 We also make special note of the distinction between using the past perfect simple and the past simple to make it clear that an event was finished before another event.
 Consider these examples: